tusharshaily/Google_Search_history_wordcloud-/README.md

 First If you Dont have python3 then Install it :
-In Macos you can download it with the Help of HomeBrew: https://brew.sh/ Install the Dependencies using pip3 command: pip3 install numpy pip3 install matplotlib pip3 install pillow
+In Macos you can download it with the Help of HomeBrew: https://brew.sh/ Install the Dependencies using pip3 command: pip3 install numpy, pip3 install matplotlib, pip3 install pillow

-is the following command are showing error than you can use 'SUDO' eg Sudo pip3 install numpy
+if the following command are showing error than you can use 'SUDO'  eg sudo pip3 install numpy

 # If you need any help , email me ;)